keent/libzfl/README.txt

 And the reader can easily parse this without needing special syntax to separate the class name from the method name.

-### Containers

-After a long experiment with containers, we've decided that we need exactly two containers:

-* A singly-linked list.
-* A hash table using text keys.

-These are zfl_list and zfl_hash, respectively.
-Both store void pointers, with no attempt to manage the details of contained objects.
-You can use these containers to create lists of lists, hashes of lists, hashes of hashes, etc.

-We assume that at some point we'll need to switch to a doubly-linked list.

-### Inheritance

-ZFL provides two ways to do inheritance from base classes to higher level classes.
-First, by code copying.
-You may laugh but it works.
-The zfl_base class defines a basic syntactic structure.
-If we decide to change some of the ground rules shared by all classes, we modify the zfl_base class and then we manually make the same modifications in all other ZFL classes.
-Obviously as the number of classes in ZFL grows this becomes progressively harder, which is good: we don't want the basics to change more than they need to.

-The second way is by straight encapsulation.
-For example if I want to make a specialized container that has some intelligence about the objects it contains, I can take the list or hash class, wrap that in a new class and add the necessary code on top.
-There is no attempt, nor need, to export methods or properties automatically.
-If I want this, I do it by hand.

-Writing such code by hand may seem laborious but when we work with ruthlessly consistent style and semantics, it is easy, safe, and often the shortest path from problem to solution.

 ### Portability

 Creating a portable C application can be rewarding in terms of maintaining a single code base across many platforms, and keeping (expensive) system-specific knowledge separate from application developers.
 In most projects (like 0MQ core), there is no portability layer and application code does conditional compilation for all mixes of platforms.
 This leads to quite messy code.